Are you able to sell a house with a tax lien In Oregon

 Can You Sell a House With a Tax Lien in Oregon?

 Yes, you can sell a house with a tax lien in Oregon.
-But, the lien needs to be paid during the sale.
-The money from selling often pays the lien.
+However, the lien must be paid during the sale, and the money from the sale often pays the lien.

 What is a Tax Lien, and How Does It Affect Selling My Home in Oregon?

-A tax lien is a claim by the government for unpaid taxes.
+A tax lien is a government claim for unpaid taxes.
 It makes selling your home harder because you need to pay it before or during the sale to give the buyer clear ownership.

-How Can I Sell a House ‘as-is’ With a Tax Lien on It in Oregon?
+How Can I Sell a House ‘as-is’ With a Tax Lien in Oregon?

 To sell a house “as-is” with a tax lien in Oregon, find buyers who agree to handle the lien.
 Or use the sale money to pay off the lien at closing.